profvanselow/MavenDeployFXdb/README.md

 # MavenDeployFXdb

-This is a JavaFX program with fxml and a database that has been configured to run outside of the IDE.
+This is a JavaFX program with fxml and an embedded H2 database that has been configured to run outside of the IDE using Maven.

 ## Create Maven JavaFX Database Program